Journal: Journal of Clinical Medicine (2022)

 Comorbid anxiety is common in patients with major depressive disorder (MDD), and these disorders may share a common underlying pathophysiology.
 Up to 85% of patients with depression experience significant anxiety symptoms, and comorbid depression occurs in up to 90% of subjects with anxiety disorders.

 Data from the three trials using the H1 Coil to treat MDD were evaluated for effectiveness to treat comorbid anxiety.
 The primary measure was the adjusted Hamilton Depression Rating Scale (HDRS) Anxiety/Somatization (HDRS-A/S) factor score at baseline after 4 weeks of treatment.
-A secondary endpoint was change in the Hamilton Anxiety Rating Scale (HAM-A).
-The proportion of subjects who presented with anxious depression was calculated as baseline of HDRS-A/S≥7.
-All patients were treated with H1 Coil at 18Hz, 2s trains, 20s inter-train intervals (1980 pulses/day).
+All patients were treated with H1 Coil using a variant of BrainsWay’s standard high-frequency protocol for depression.

 Deep TMS with the H1 Coil is an effective and robust treatment for anxious depression, a challenging and frequently refractory condition.
-Using the H1 Coil, better or equal improvement was observed compared to anxiolytic medication, and better improvement was seen than Traditional TMS.
+Using the H1 Coil, outcomes were favorable as compared to anxiolytic medication and Traditional Figure-8 TMS.

-Unlike alternative treatments, the outcome does not appear to be adversely affected by high baseline anxiety levels, which has been a limiting factor with existing treatments such as Traditional TMS and anxiolytic medication.
+Unlike alternative treatments, the outcome does not appear to be adversely affected by high baseline anxiety levels.